sambarisrivardhan-cpu/DA1301_Assignment3/README.md

 My hobbies are watching shorts and cycling.
 The UI is good and it's a version control software pwd is used to find in which durectory I am  in
+**What I Learned**
+“I am learning how Git and GitHub work together.”